Industry overview

 Every function in a omnichannel retailers company benefits from knowing what competitors are doing.
 From pricing teams to category managers to operations leads, here are the ways competitive data drives decisions.

 Show, pin-code by pin-code, which competitors are in stock, how fast they deliver, and where their coverage gaps sit.
-A grocery chain maps quick-commerce availability on 2,000 SKUs across 200 pin-codes to decide its next five dark stores; an electronics chain benchmarks delivery SLAs on large appliances across competing electronics retailers in tier-2 cities; a furniture retailer maps competing platforms' serviceability before expanding into Pune.
 Coverage planning runs on pin-code-level evidence instead of estimates.
+Dark-store and last-mile decisions are made on data.

 Get alerted within 24 hours of any competitor listing a new product in the categories you care about.
-A beauty chain detects 120 new launches on a beauty marketplace weekly; an electronics chain catches a marketplace's exclusive-launch SKUs within 24 hours; a grocery chain spots D2C food brands onboarding to a quick-commerce platform before their buyers get pitched.
-The launch surface is visible at the same speed competitors see it themselves.
+Catch marketplace exclusive launches the same day.
+Spot D2C brands onboarding to quick-commerce platforms before their buyers get pitched.

-Capture every discount, coupon, festival offer, and bank deal competitors run — as they go live, with exact depth and duration.
-An apparel chain tracks end-of-season and big-festival sale discount depth by category in real time across fashion marketplaces; a pharmacy monitors an online pharmacy's chronic-care monthly offers; a grocery chain watches a quick-commerce platform's weekend bank-offer rotation.
+Capture every discount, coupon, festival offer, and bank deal competitors run.
+As they go live.
+Exact depth and duration.
 Promo decisions stop being made on screenshots in a chat thread.

 Monitor how competitors use their own-brand products to take share and margin from national brands.
-A hypermarket benchmarks a quick-commerce platform's private-label snacks against national brands in price and reviews; an apparel chain tracks competing platforms' house-brand SKU growth; a pharmacy watches an online pharmacy's generics push and cross-references against its own OTC SKUs.
-Private-label assortment, pricing, and category-page prominence tracked as a separate competitor set.
+Private-label assortment, pricing, reviews, and category-page prominence tracked as a separate competitor set.

-Walk into supplier meetings with the complete picture of how every brand you buy from is priced across every online channel — so your buyers negotiate with real leverage.
-A grocery retailer walks into a major FMCG-brand meeting with data showing the brand's actual effective price across quick-commerce platforms, marketplaces, and competing grocery chains; an electronics chain uses cross-platform pricing on a major electronics brand to argue for better trade margins; a pharmacy negotiates with a diabetes-care brand using cross-platform online-pharmacy pricing.
+Walk into supplier meetings with the complete picture of how every brand you buy from is priced across every online channel.
+Your buyers negotiate with real leverage.
 Negotiation moves from anecdote to evidence.

 Catalog quality benchmarking